List of Hyundai Motor Company manufacturing facilities: Current models

-Joint venture overseas plants
+Joint venture international facilities

 Beijing Hyundai Motor Company (BHMC)

 Beijing Hyundai Motor Company (BHMC) is a 50-50 joint venture between Hyundai Motor and Beijing Automotive Holdings, which was established in 2002.
 It began operations in China by producing Sonata in December 2002.
 It operates in Shunyi District, a satellite city of Beijing, producing Hyundai-branded automobiles for the Chinese market.

-Hyundai is transforming its Chongqing Plant 5 in China into an electric vehicle plant in a bid to reinvigorate its slumping Chinese business, as the plant suffered a low operation rate as it was completed when China’s retaliation against South Korea peaked in 2017.
+Hyundai planned to transform its Chongqing Plant 5 in China into an electric vehicle plant in a bid to reinvigorate its slumping Chinese business, as the plant suffered a low operation rate as it was completed when China’s retaliation against South Korea peaked in 2017.
+However, the company ended up putting the plant on sale as of August 2023.